How Much Insulation Do I Need in My Attic?

 Shredded denim or paper fibers from old newspapers makes up the bulk of cellulose-based insulation.
 It’s one of the oldest types of insulation and can offer an R-Value between 3.1 to 3.8 per inch.

-Unlike rolls or batts, spray foam insulation is sprayed directly onto the surface for insulation.
+Instead of rolls or batts, spray foam insulation is sprayed directly onto the surface for insulation.
 This foam is made from numerous composite materials and conforms to the shape around it.
 Spray foam insulation can offer some of the highest R-Values, averaging 3.5 to 8 per inch.

 Can You Have Too Much Insulation?

 Professional installation ensures an even distribution throughout your attic, from the center of the floor to the spots closest to the roof.
 This consistent seal will give your home the best layer of protection.
-If you’re considering installing more attic insulation in West Chester, look for technicians that can evaluate your existing insulation.
+If you’re considering installing more attic insulation in the U.S., look for technicians that can evaluate your existing insulation.
 They’ll be able to justify why your home needs however many additional inches of insulation.